kirjavascript/TetrisGYM/README.md

 ## PAL Mode

 Dictate if the NTSC or PAL gameplay mechanics should be used.
 Should automatically detect region, but can be manually overwritten otherwise.

+## Bugfixes

+TetrisGYM fixes some well known bugs in the oridinal game;

+- Resetting during a tetris no longer creates an invalid state
+- Tetrimino colours are correct past level 138
+- Game no longer crashes after ~1550 lines
+- Level numbers are correct past 29

 ## Resources